DurgaRamireddy/Vulnerable-Web-Server-Traffic-Analysis-Lab/README.md

 The compromise was not due to code injection but rather credential misuse resulting from poor deployment hygiene.

+## Author
+Durga Sai Sri Ramireddy </br>
+Master’s Student - Cybersecurity </br>
+University of Houston

+*This project was developed as part of academic coursework and expanded for cybersecurity portfolio demonstration.*

 This lab demonstrates the importance of:
 - Removing development artifacts before production deployment
 - Protecting credentials